Register Now to Avoid 2016 Penalty

 The cost for non-members is $299.
 This pricing applies to non-member DOs, MDs, nurse practitioners, physician assistants, certified nurse specialists, registered dieticians, and others.

 CMS requires all registries to conduct audits of participant data.

-Please make sure that you keep track of your patient charts and match them with their computer-generated Patient Identifier numbers.
+Please make sure that you keep track of your patient charts and match them with their computer-generated patient identifier numbers.
 This is the approximately eight-digit number that is automatically populated in the system when you add a new patient to the program.

 We suggest you keep a list in an Excel file for easy access and also record this number in the patient chart.

-All data during the reporting period for 2013 must be submitted by Jan.
-31, 2014, 5 p.m.
-EST, to be eligible for the PQRS bonus payment.
+All data during the reporting period for 2014 must be submitted by Jan.
+30, 2015, at 5 p.m.
+EST.

-CMS payments for PQRS 2013 will be made in the fall of 2014.
+CMS payments for PQRS 2014 will be made in the fall of 2015.

 The AOA CAP for PQRS reserves the right to accept or decline any request for a refund.
 If you feel that a refund is due, please contact AOA CAP for PQRS at firstname.lastname@example.org prior to Jan.
-31, 2014, at 5 p.m.
+30, 2015, at 5 p.m.
 EST. Include the following information: your name, an email address you would like the confirmation sent to, and reason for refund.
 A confirmation email will be sent with information related to your refund, including whether such a refund has been approved.
 The amount to be refunded in the case where the refund has been approved will incur a $25 processing fee.